HazemAbdesamed/Crime-Analysis-SFPD/README.md

 The logic followed for the other dimensions :
 <pre><code>
-- Distinct values related to the dimension are extracted from the staging table and are loaded in a python dataframe <b>df1</b> and perform some transformations.
+- Distinct values related to the dimension are extracted from the staging table and are loaded in a python dataframe <b>df1</b> and apply some transformations.
-- Extract data that is present in the dimension table and put it in <b>df2</b> and perform some transformations.
+- Extract data that is present in the dimension table and put it in <b>df2</b> and apply some transformations.
 - Retrieve only the values that are in the <b>df1</b> and not in <b>df2</b> and put them in <b>df3</b>.
 - App <b>df3</b> to the dimension table.
 </pre></code>